harisyammnv/PyTorchChallengeScholarship2018-19/fine_tuning/Writeup.md

 ## Overview

+**Notes & Prequisites**: Before you start reading this article, we are assuming that you have already trained a pre-trained model and that you are looking for solutions on how to improve your model's ability to generalize.
+Harry and I focused our writing on what you could apply to the Flower Classification as the final lab challenge of the Udacity's [PyTorch Challenge Scholarship] but while this is true you could definitively learn something if you're at the beginning of your Deep Learning journey.
+Let's begin!

-You trained your model on let’s say 20-30 epochs with some learning using Adam or SGD as an optimizer but your accuracy on the validation set stopped at 90% or below.
+Once upon a time, you trained your model on let’s say 20-30 epochs with some learning using Adam or SGD as an optimizer but your accuracy on the validation set stopped at 90% or below.
 What do you do?
 How do I get to that 98% or 99% accuracy?
 Is that even possible?
 Of course it is.
-Both Harry and I, hit the same wall as you did and fortunately we have managed to overcome the obstacle and got the best solution.
-In this article, we are going to teach you how to get to those magical results.
-In the following paragraphs we’re going to present you some of the things that will definitely help you fine-tune your model.
+Both Harry and I, hit the same wall as you did and fortunately we have managed to overcome the obstacle and

+With that said, in the following paragraphs we’re going to present you some of the things that will definitely help you fine-tune your model.

 ADD gif with MAGIC https://giphy.com/gifs/shia-labeouf-12NUbkX6p4xOO4 (Caption: It’s not magic though, you’ll get there through experimentation)